-An application for the electricity interconnector licence was submitted by Nemo Link to the Gas and Electricity Markets Authority (Ofgem) in December 2012 and the same was approved in March 2013.
-As the subsea cable is proposed to pass through the waters of Belgium, France, and UK, the planning and consent applications for the project were submitted to the respective authorities of these countries in December 2012, which were approved in the first half of 2014.
+An application for the electricity interconnector licence was submitted by Nemo Link to the Gas and Electricity Markets Authority (Ofgem) in December 2012 and approved in March 2013.
+As the subsea cable would pass through the waters of Belgium, France and the UK, the planning and consent applications for the project were submitted to the respective authorities of these countries in December 2012 and were subsequently approved in the first half of 2014.

 The converter stations will convert the high-voltage alternating current (HVAC) into high-voltage direct current (HVDC) and vice-versa, using self-commutated voltage source converters in a modular multilevel converter (VSC-MMC) arrangement.
 The substations will connect the converter stations to the national electricity grids.